 - Sun Damage: The ultraviolet (UV) radiation in the sunlight changes the skin and can cause skin damage.
 Sun exposure is the most common cause of wrinkles because it can cause collagen loss and easily break down the elastin fibers (which are responsible for skin elasticity) (1).
-This elastin depletion in your skin makes it more prone to wrinkles.
+This elastin depletioni XDepletion of elastin in the body that makes skin saggy and leads to the development of fine lines and wrinkles. in your skin makes it more prone to wrinkles.

 - Smoking: Smoking damages not only your internal organs but also your skin.
 The nicotine in cigarettes constricts the blood vessels which, in turn, reduces the oxygen supply to the skin (2).
 This reduced blood flow contributes to wrinkles.

 Also, excessive hand washing, repeated exposure of your hands to chemicals, and dehydration can decrease skin elasticity and result in wrinkles on your hands.

 So, what are the best ways to deal with the wrinkles on your hands?
 Scroll down to find out!